Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 Building upon the insights from KANs \citep{liu2024kan} and the expressive power of DARUAN, we introduce the QKANs.
 In this architecture, each activation function traditionally implemented via B-spline interpolation in KANs is replaced by DARUAN, a single-qubit data re-uploading variational quantum circuit, yielding a compact and trainable nonlinearity.

 The central idea of QKANs is to harness the mathematical nature of Fourier-like expansion properties of data re-uploading quantum circuits, which approximate target functions via tunable superpositions of frequency components \citep{Schuld_2021}.
 These circuits serve as QVAFs, enabling QKANs to learn highly expressive mappings using significantly fewer parameters than classical VAFs.
-While KANs approximate activation functions through B-spline bases with grid size $G$, QKANs estimate analogous Fourier coefficients through a parameter-efficient quantum circuit with a relative small number of data re-uploading repetitions $r$.
+While KANs approximate activation functions through B-spline bases with grid size $G$, QKANs generate Fourier-like components through a compact set of coupled circuit parameters with a relatively small number of data re-uploading repetitions $r$.

 Each QKAN layer is constructed from a collection of single-qubit DARUANs organized in a feedforward structure.
 For a layer $l$ with $n_l$ input nodes and $n_{l+1}$ output nodes, the layer is defined as: